marsborox/EcostratRefactor/ReadMe.txt

 mute music option-mabye even ingame button

-UI does not refresh immediately - because time is postponed,
+UI does not refresh immediately - because time is postponed??,

 mabye UI class and rest will inherit from it

-mabye
-???
 change PlayClip methods (playOneShot) to LINQ

 - mabye try to remove the static new .... instance from singleton statement